Viana Do Castelo is a city on the Costa Verde, Portugal and one of the stopping points on the Portuguese Camino De Santiago.

 So, let’s take a look at the things to do and see 24 hours in Viana Do Castelo

 Historical Centre & Placa de Republica

 The Placa de Republica is a long pedestrianised square in the centre of the old town surrounded by many centuries-old buildings including the Old City Hall.
-Built in the 16th century, the granite building has an arcade on its lower floor and is capped with merlons, while just above the central window is Viana do Castelo’s coat of arms.
+Built in the 16th century, the granite building has an arcade on its lower floor, and is capped with merlons.
+Just above the central window is Viana do Castelo’s coat of arms.

 Take a few steps back from the old city hall to visit the square’s Renaissance fountain, also made from granite in the 1550s.